pbpranavk/neural_net_foundations/README.md

 This repo just contains four jupyter notenooks corresponding to each of the above mentioned libraries.

 These 4 notebooks are just me following along the docs and executing the code.
 Nothing more than that.

+Installation:
+I've exported my environment to a file called environment.yml file

+You can create an environment from it using this:
+	conda env create -f environment. yml

+FYI, the environment contains other libs as well that aren't required.